 The final step to build a positive relationship with your emotional body is to let go and release the experience.
 Forgiveness is the best way to achieve this.
 The ego in us doesn’t know how to forgive.
 Forgiveness is a Soul quality.
 Eighty percent of what Jesus spoke was forgiveness.
 Every master and genuine spiritual teacher speaks of the power and miracles of forgiveness.
 Forgiveness engages your Soul.

-In an another article I explored the power of forgiveness, you can review that if you’d like.
+In another article, I explored the power of forgiveness, you can review that if you’d like.
 The miracle of forgiveness and the power it has to transform your life is part of letting go of repressed emotions.
-But for now let’s explore some life-changing techniques for successfully expressing and releasing your emotions.
+But for now, let’s explore some life-changing techniques for successfully expressing and releasing your emotions.

 Emotional Empowerment: Four Techniques to Set Yourself Free

 2. Forgive Yourself: Close your eyes and relax.
 Mentally repeat, “I forgive myself for allowing myself to be hurt/disappointed or__________ by my experience with _____________(person's name).”

 3. Express Your Emotions Meditatively: While you are still meditating express your thoughts and feelings to the person you are forgiving.
 Let them know how much you were hurt and how upset you are by their actions.
 If you are so angry you want to hit them, then do it (IMAGINATIVELY).
 Use your imagination to help you express your pent up emotions.
 Your subconscious doesn’t know the difference between what you imagine or what really happens.